lazydistribution/tree_structure_testing/README.md

 }
 ```
 ## Custom files and folders
 **autoloader.php** file in root folder loads classess in folders in **app** folder where file name is same as class name.
 Autoload for vendor files can be found **vendor** folder if you have installed any third paret libraries.
 If not you don't need it.
 If yoou have installed third part libraries autoloader.php should be able to load vendor autoload.php-file also.
-Third part libaries aren't mandatory for basic usege but if you need to use build in shell project **RandomTree** then you need to **composer init** to get [fzaninotto/Faker](https://github.com/fzaninotto/Faker).
+Third part libaries aren't mandatory for basic usege but if you need to use build in shell project **RandomTreeShell** then you need to **composer init** to get [fzaninotto/Faker](https://github.com/fzaninotto/Faker).

 ## About
 This is inspirated by Laravel MVC.
 This is strongly limitedt ..in progress.. project for usecases in my own projects when I need simple ajax api for testing my own javascript projects without too heavy setting process.
 There are no middlewarews or any authentication logic in current setup.